future-memories/reviews/README.md

 TODO:
 - continue working from draft
 - request for review
-- list of all reviews by user & date
 - terraform for firebase
+- check if user is authorized

 1. we need to remove saved images on the frontend as querying for `where('type', '==', 'Uploaded')` requires an index on the prod database.